| Please note

 models, including model# 891-567, a portable vise with 2 1/2"

+jaw opening, that sells for under $20.
 TUBES OF CANE, GOUGES, WAX, SANDING CYLINDERS and many other

 reedmaking supplies can be ordered through Nick